 Credit Spreads are the difference between the quoted rates of return on two different investments, usually of different credit qualities but similar maturities.
-Yield to Worst is a measure of the lowest possible yield that can be received on a bond with an early retirement provision.

 The Bloomberg Short-Intermediate 1-10 Years Municipal Bond Index is an unmanaged index that measures the performance of municipal bonds with time to maturity of between one and ten years.